mkennedymk/alx-zero_day/README.md

-project on setting up github
+project on learning and understanding github interface